Gifts for Party Starters & Politicos

 The holidays are here, which means everyone’s trimming the tree, hanging their stockings, and planning their gifts for all the important people in their lives.

 The workplace presents many challenges when it comes to gift-giving.
 For one, no workplace is the same, so what could be casual in one setting could be off-limits or inappropriate in another.
-Then there’s the budget—while the thought ultimately should count, you also don’t want to appear cheap.
-Here are a few things to consider when shopping for the ones you see from 9-5:
+Here’s our shopping guide for the ones you see from 9-5:

 Gifts Are Not Obligatory